Manchester United F.C.: 1910–present: Old Trafford

 The Taylor Report's requirement for an all-seater stadium lowered capacity at Old Trafford to around 44,000 by 1993.
 In 1995, the North Stand was redeveloped into three tiers, restoring capacity to approximately 55,000.
 At the end of the 1998–99 season, second tiers were added to the East and West Stands, raising capacity to around 67,000, and between July 2005 and May 2006, 8,000 more seats were added via second tiers in the north-west and north-east quadrants.
 Part of the new seating was used for the first time on 26 March 2006, when an attendance of 69,070 became a new Premier League record.
 The record was pushed steadily upwards before reaching its peak on 31 March 2007, when 76,098 spectators saw Manchester United beat Blackburn Rovers 4–1, with just 114 seats (0.15 per cent of the total capacity of 76,212) unoccupied.
 In 2009, reorganisation of the seating resulted in a reduction of capacity by 255 to 75,957.
-Manchester United has the second highest average attendance among European football clubs, behind only Borussia Dortmund.
+In the 2023–24 season, Manchester United had the highest aggregate attendance in domestic league games at home among European clubs, with Borussia Dortmund recording the highest average attendance having played two fewer fixtures.

 Proposed new ground

 In 2021, United co-chairman Joel Glazer said that "early-stage planning work" for the redevelopment of Old Trafford was underway.
 This followed "increasing criticism" over the lack of development of the ground since 2006.
 After the club's takeover by Sir Jim Ratcliffe in 2024, it emerged that plans were being made for the construction of a new, 100,000-capacity stadium near Old Trafford and that the current stadium would be downsized to serve as the home for the women's team and the club's academy.
 In November 2024, it was revealed that the majority of fans surveyed are in favour of a new-build rather than redevelopment.

 On 11 March 2025, the club announced that it had retained Foster and Partners to construct a new, 100,000-capacity stadium adjacent to Old Trafford.
 The club claims they are consulting with fans on key aspects of the build.
 The new stadium is under consideration as a host venue for the 2035 FIFA Women's World Cup.